IBAX-io/documentation/docs/reference/json-rpc.md

 - **public_key** - *[Hex](#hex) String* - Hexadecimal account public key.

 - **key_id** - *String* -
     > Account address `XXXX-... -XXXX`.
     >
     > Use this parameter if the public key is already stored in the blockchain.
 It cannot be used with *pubkey*
     > parameters are used together.

 - **signature** - *String* -

     Use the private key to sign the uid received by getuid.

-    Signature data content:LOGIN+{$network_id}+uid
+    Signature data content: LOGIN+{$network_id}+uid

 - **role_id** - *Number* - Role ID, default role 0

 **Return Value**
 *Object* - Authentication object

 - **token** - *String* - JWT token.

 - **ecosystem_id** - *String* - Ecosystem ID.